 The Latent ones are the “holes” in the management decisions that lead to understaffing, time pressure, lack of facilities, unworkable procedures, etc. As its name suggests the latent conditions lie dormant years in the system.
 He used another analogy here; active holes are like mosquitoes; although we can remove them one by one they keep coming.
 The Latent ones refer to the breeding places we can remove.

 However, this model contains several limitations.

 Hot Cheese Model: An improved Swiss Cheese Model

-Li Y and Thimbleby H. in 2014 introduced several improvements to the James’ Swiss Cheese Model and named it has the Hot Cheese Model.
+Li Y and Thimbleby H. 2014 introduced several improvements to the James’ Swiss Cheese Model and named it the Hot Cheese Model.
 This model addresses the limitations of the classic model.
-As the name implies, this Hot Cheese Model is hot, fragile, flexible, and new holes can form with time. in contrast to the classic model, this model emphasizes that adding more layers does not necessarily bring more protection.
+As the name implies, this Hot Cheese Model is hot, fragile, and flexible, and new holes can form with time. in contrast to the classic model, this model emphasizes that adding more layers does not necessarily bring more protection.
 It might add new holes to the system.